 Of course it’s no longer there, but I can remember as a child running across the little alley and going over to Frank’s Grocery Store and putting groceries on a charge account, if you will.
 And then my grandparents would pay on that charge account.
 So that’s one of the fond memories that I had.

 I lived with my grandmother on Conklin Court; I did not live with my parents.
 So it was my grandparents that I lived with.

 The Greenbush area was just a phenomenal area because in that area there were a lot of African-Americans there, and a lot of Italians.
-And what was very interesting to me is that, it was like one big happy family.
-The Italian kids and the African-American kids, we really just kind of blended together as a family.
+And what was very interesting to me is that it was like one big, happy family.
+The Italian kids and the African-American kids, we just all really kind of blended together as a family.

-    EH: Yeah, and still, I will be seventy years old this year, and I still have friends from way back then from my childhood.
+EH: Yeah, and still—I will be seventy years old this year, but I still have friends from way back then from my childhood.
 We still communicate with each other, do things together, because again, it was like a family unit, so we still get together and do things.

 INTERVIEWER: Yeah.
 Can you share a particular story about a person or place related to the Greenbush history that we should know?